-- Extensive experience applying expert analytical skills to research, interpret, analyze, compile, and present highly complex financial data and information.
-Comprehensive knowledge of and expertise performing financial functions, including the use of Generally Accepted Accounting Principles (GAAP), Federal Acquisition Regulations (FAR) and Cost Accounting Standards (CAS).
+- Significant experience applying analytical skills to research, interpret, analyze, compile, and present financial data and information.
+Demonstrated knowledge of and experience performing financial functions, including the use of Generally Accepted Accounting Principles (GAAP), Federal Acquisition Regulations (FAR) and Cost Accounting Standards (CAS).

-- Experience performing self-assessments and representing an organization in audits and/ or experience with the Defense Contract Audit Agency (DCAA).
+- Advanced experience performing self-assessments and representing the organization in audits and/ or experience with the Defense Contract Audit Agency (DCAA).

-- Extensive experience with advanced decision making, problem-solving and analytical skills to independently solve highly complex issues requiring mature judgment, discretion and tact and experience negotiating desirable outcomes.
-Experience leading others effectively.
+- Significant experience with decision making, problem-solving and analytical skills to independently solve complex issues requiring mature judgment, discretion and tact and experience negotiating desirable outcomes.
+Experience leading others.

-- Excellent written and verbal communication skills and interpersonal skills to effectively explain, negotiate, persuade and build consensus among diverse stakeholders; demonstrated ability to establish and maintain effective working relationships with all levels of personnel, both internal and external to the Laboratory.
+- Advanced computer and software application skills and experience.
+Expertise using interpersonal skills to effectively explain, negotiate, persuade and build consensus among diverse stakeholders; demonstrated ability to establish and maintain effective working relationships with all levels of personnel, both internal and external to the Laboratory.